 I have been able to keep myself off all medications (except for a bladder med).
 Recently I have started walking short distances with leg braces, a walker, and some assistance.
 We continue to work on functional recovery and I hope to someday be able to stand on my own and to eventually walk again.
 I wouldn’t be where I’m at today if it wasn’t for Exercisabilities and the friendships I’ve formed there.
 I’m more active in my daily life, physically and socially.
 They have helped me become myself again and I’m excited for what my future holds.”

-You can learn more about Exercisabilities and how it helps people like Carissa by visiting their website today!
+You can learn more about Exercisabilities and how it helps people like Carissa today!